 Moderate sunburn lasts for approximately five days.

 Severe sunburn can last for more than a week.
 If this is the case, then the patient may need to seek medical advice.

 What kind of apple cider vinegar is best for sunburn?

 There are two kinds of apple cider vinegar, one which is pasteurized and filtered and one which isn’t.

 People say that the unpasteurized ACV (with “the mother” bacteria, left inside) is the better of the two for treating sunburn as it has more acetic acid in it.

 I use whichever I can get my hands on.
 It’s up to you — both will do the job.

 Can you put apple cider vinegar on sunburn blisters?

-Hopefully, you haven’t burned so severely that the skin has blistered but if this happens avoid putting ACV onto blistered skin and seek medical advice immediately.
+Hopefully, you haven’t burned so severely that the skin has blistered but if this happens, avoid putting ACV onto blistered skin and seek medical advice immediately.